doughodson/ai-test/README.md

 AI-Test
 =======

-Breeding ground for examples on how to interface C++ to Soar, Lua and Clips.
-This include several Read-Evaluate-Print-Loop-based (REPL) examples.
+Breeding ground for examples on how to interface C++ to Soar, Lua, Clips and Duktape.
+This include several read-evaluate-print loop (REPL) examples.

 Directories
 -----------